superrab/DependencyTest/README.md

 # DependencyTest

-Testing importing exporting js modules with Typescript
+Shows different examples of importing and exporting modules in ES6:

+* Multiple named exports
+* Single default exported class
+* Single default exported function
+* Module imported and executed only for side effects